 The download is less than 150MB and that alone will save plenty of bandwidth, but the total installation is also significantly smaller than Xcodes footprint and you’ll save a ton of disk space if you just want the command line compiler tools without all the iOS and OS X development support.

 If you already have Xcode installed you won’t need this because it’s an option during the general Xcode installation, meaning this is really just for advanced Mac users that want the familiar unix compiler toolkit; Make, GCC, LLVM, python, perl, and other development utilities.
-If you want to slim down your development footprint, you can always uninstall Xcode by deleting the app from /Applications/ and then manually installation the Command Line Tools separately.
+If you want to slim down your development footprint, you can always uninstall Xcode by deleting the app from /Applications/ and then manually install the Command Line Tools for OS X separately.

 Thanks for the that useful bit of info!
 I hate installing stuff I don’t need!

 Thanks a lot.
 Works fine.
 Now the August-Package is available.

 Nice to read this news, many ppl don’t no this issue about “Command-Line_tool”…